The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Please change the Trust Center settings.

-The question is placed in the title (= the target for matching in vector search), and the answer in the response section.
-The reason for keeping the question is that without it, the lexical match with the search query becomes weak (e.g., the answer may not contain the word "macro").
+The question is placed in the title (= the match target in vector search), and the answer is placed in the response section.
+The reason for keeping the question is that without it, lexical matching with search queries becomes weak (e.g., the answer may not contain the word "macro").

-With over 300 entries, "context stuffing" — packing the entire text into the prompt — is not practical.
-We adopted Vertex AI RAG Engine (managed RAG) for the following reasons.
+With over 300 entries, "context stuffing" — cramming all content into the prompt — is not realistic.
+I adopted Vertex AI RAG Engine (managed RAG) for the following reasons.

 • Scales without configuration changes even as the KB grows